parblelabs/parble-python/docs/user_guide.rst

-You can also use :py:func:`parble.ParbleSDK.upload_path` to upload a file located at the provided path.
+You can also use :py:func:`parble.ParbleSDK.files.upload_path` to upload a file located at the provided path.

 .. code-block:: python